Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ```

-Notice the compilation error as shown below:
+Notice the compilation error shown in the following example:

 ```